 To learn about the research that some of our M.A. and Ph.D. students are conducting, click here.

-If you have a B.A. in literature, or in any other field, and are interested in a program that combines practical training to develop your skills as a creative writer with graduate level courses in English and American literature, you might want to apply to the Shaindy Rudoff Graduate Program in Creative Writing.
+If you have a B.A. in literature, or in any other field, and are interested in a program that combines practical training to develop your skills as a creative writer with graduate level courses in English and American literature, you might want to apply to the Shaindy Rudoff Graduate Track in Creative Writing.
 Our team of published, award-winning writers offer workshops in poetry, fiction and creative non-fiction, which students take in combination with advanced literature seminars.
 Applicants need must present a portfolio of their work in poetry or in prose fiction with their application.
 See the program's website for details.